 Cooling the pasta - We removed the cooling the pasta for 1 hour in the fridge with the scallions.
 The pasta still has to be cooled, but cold water will cool it down.
 Since the scallions are added to the dressing now, you don't need to let the pasta sit in the fridge with them.

 Seasoning mix - This was recently updated to include our own seasoning.
 The original seasoning mix we recommended is by Missy over at Graceful Little Honey Bee.

 If you like our ranch pasta salad, you might also like these great cookout salads!

 - 1 1/2 cups mayo

 - ⅓ cup milk

 - Cook pasta according to instructions.
 Drain and rinse with cold water to cool down.
-Put into a container and add the scallions, place in the refrigerator until the pasta is cold - about 1/2 hour to 1 hour.
+Pour into a large mixing bowl.16 ounces pasta

 - Just before serving add in the chopped tomatoes and stir to combine.
 Sprinkle parsley on top for garnish.Enjoy!2 tomatoes, 1 teaspoon parsley